Wednesday, April 23, 2025

 • Splitting your energy

-It tells you: You’re trying to do too much.
-You’re not really choosing.
+It says: You’re not really choosing.

-What the card really means: The Two of Pentacles often appears not because someone is skillfully balancing, but because they’re avoiding a difficult decision.
+The Two of Pentacles often appears not because someone is skillfully balancing, but because they’re avoiding a difficult decision.

 This card isn’t just about doing too much; it’s about refusing to let something go.
-You might be clinging to two conflicting dreams, two different paths, or two versions of yourself, while quietly hoping that someone else will come along and reveal your divinely ordained direction.
+You might be clinging to two different goals or two versions of yourself, while quietly hoping that someone else will come along and reveal your divinely ordained direction.
 But not all dreams are meant to be pursued at the same time.
 Some must be sacrificed so that others can flourish.
 And no one else—not your partner, not your mentor, not your tarot reader—can pinpoint your path for you.

 That’s why I read this card as a wake-up call: Stop performing.
 Start choosing.